SoftBank-backed VTEX reveals revenue surge in filing for U.S. IPO

 The company started its operations in Brazil in 2000, set up its first overseas office in 2013 and expanded into the United States in 2017.
 Its platform allows customers to execute their commerce strategy, including building online stores and managing orders.

-VTEX counts Sony, Nestle, McDonald’s Corp among its customers, the IPO prospectus showed.
+VTEX caters to customers including Sony, Nestle, McDonald’s Corp, in over 32 countries, its IPO prospectus showed.

-The company is looking to tap into a historic IPO market where technology firms including Coupang Inc have raised capital at rich valuations.
-Companies in the e-commerce space have benefited from pandemic-led tailwinds as consumers moved to shopping online.
+The company is among several highly valued startups from Latin America that are rushing to take advantage of a red-hot IPO market in the United States.
+Brazilian fintech Nubank, payments company Ebanx and General Atlantic-backed Hotmart are also preparing for a U.S. listing in the coming months.

-VTEX reported revenue of $25.9 million in the first quarter this year, up from $16.6 million in the same period a year earlier.
+VTEX said it benefited from pandemic-led tailwinds last year as consumers moved to shopping online.
+It reported revenue of $25.9 million in the first quarter this year, up from $16.6 million in the same period a year earlier.

 Net losses, however, widened to $12.5 million from $5.2 million last year.